Kuree/pysv/docs/advanced/oop.rst

 Notice that every SystemVerilog wrapper class is inherited from the base class ``PySVObject``, which has an C pointer to the actual Python object.
-To allow wrapper objects being created without the pointer only, we added additional argument to the constructor, since SystemVerilog does not support function overloading.
+To allow wrapper objects being created with the pointer only, we added additional argument to the constructor, since SystemVerilog does not support function overloading.